manishekaneja/AmberNote/README.md

 - **Multiple Layouts** : If you work on multiple docs quite often.
 We provide option to change layout as well.

+- **Fullscreen** : A fulscreen editor as no one wants to get distracted.

 Check the appliction right [here](https://amber-note-04221316.s3.ap-south-1.amazonaws.com/index.html).